 Reflection in the classroom can begin at a young age.
 Reflection during instructional time can be facilitated through:

-- Providing resources and hand-on activities to prompt exploration.
+Providing resources and hands-on activities to prompt exploration.

 There are specific classroom activities that can assist students in engaging in reflective practice.

 I further discuss reflection as part of the learning process in The Flipped Classroom: The Full Picture.
 A final note: By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest.
 Confucius